I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-There are hundreds of word devices that embroider our language and go far beyond the ones were learned about in school, such as similes and metaphors.
-Here, is an entirely whimsical and arbitrary selection of twelve such critters.
+Hundreds of word devices embroider our language and go far beyond the ones we learned about in school, such as similes and metaphors.
+Here is an entirely whimsical and arbitrary selection of twelve such critters.

 Yes, it’s a punctuation mark that is frequently misused and, according to some, is on its way to wherever such things go when they die.
 It’s also a figure of speech in which remarks are made to an absent person or object as if they or it were able to understand.

 William Shakespeare made frequent use of the device.
-At the end of Romeo and Juliet, the distraught young woman talks to the knife of he dead lover:
+At the end of Romeo and Juliet, the distraught young woman talks to the knife of her dead lover:

 “Yea, noise?
 Then I’ll be brief.
 O happy dagger,